 You can't buy a single lobster tail for that these days!

-The Amish say a blessing before meals and Ashley taught us hers.
+The Amish say a blessing before meals and Sarah taught us hers.
 It's really very beautiful.

 The 2025 Amish swimsuit/ Photo credit: enjoy-your-style.com

-Ashley turned toward them and indignantly shot at them "What are you all STARING at?!!
+Ashley turned toward the lot of them and indignantly shot at them "What are you all STARING at?!!
 Haven't you ever seen an Amish girl before?!!"

 If you want to learn more about the Amish, there is the option of having a meal with the Amish, made by the Amish.